Northtown Mall (Blaine, Minnesota): History

+A number of other nearby retail strip malls opened around the Northtown mall: Kmart Plaza and Springbrook Mall in 1971, Northcourt Commons in 1989, and Rainbow Village in 1990 Target Greatland opened west across the street at the Springbrook Mall in nearby Coon Rapids in July 1992.

 The old Woolworth's was divided between HomePlace and Best Buy in the late 1990s, the same year that a food court was added to the mall.
 The new US Highway 10 freeway section of between University Avenue and I-35W was completed in 1999.
 The old highway became County Road 10.

 Powers Dry Goods was converted to Donaldson's when the Powers chain was purchased.
 Donaldson's then was converted to Carson Pirie Scott, then later to Mervyn's California.
 Mervyn's exited and then Herberger's was in the space.
 That north side anchor story is currently a Becker Furniture Outlet. the same year, Mervyn's closed its Twin Cities locations.
 The Mervyn's at Northtown Mall was the highest-performing Mervyn's in the Minneapolis-St. Paul area.